Alex Verdugo Player Props: Red Sox vs. Yankees

-After hitting .308 with four doubles, a triple, six walks and three RBI in his past 10 games, Alex Verdugo and the Boston Red Sox face the New York Yankees (who will hand the ball to Domingo German) at 7:10 PM ET on Friday.
+Alex Verdugo -- with a slugging percentage of .359 in his past 10 games (including zero home runs) -- will be in action for the Boston Red Sox versus the New York Yankees, with Clarke Schmidt on the mound, on June 17 at 7:15 PM ET.

-In his last game, he collected two extra-base hits (3-for-4 with two doubles and two RBI) against the Rockies.
+In his last game, he racked up two hits (going 2-for-5 with a double) against the Yankees.

 Alex Verdugo Game Info & Props vs. the Yankees